PureClarity/nuget-pureclarity/README.md

 **`IEnumerable<AddItemResult> AddCategories(Categories)`**

 Adds a Category (or Categories) that you wish to send to PureClarity in a feed to an internal collection.
-If a Category with the same Id has already been added then the new Category will overwrite it.
+If a Category with the same Id has already been added then the AddItemResult will return with Success: false and an error.

 ### Remove Category(ies)